 As an investor working within today’s web environment, your best strategy to gain the attention of prospective clients in your market is to use local SEO.

-The Carrot platform is built from the ground up to make it crazy easy to leverage local SEO and outrank your competition.
+The Carrot platform is built up to make it crazy easy to leverage local SEO and outrank your competition.
 So take a demo of Carrot and see if it’s a fit.